4undRaiser/NFT-Marketplace-tutorial/README.md

 ### SmartContract

 In this chapter, we’ll be creating two separate smart contracts for our decentralized application.
-You can use either remix, visual studio or hardhat to write the smart contract.
+You can use either Remix or Visual Studio code and Hardhat to write and test the smart contracts.

-First, we’ll create a smart contract for minting nfts and next we’ll create another one for the marketplace.
+First, we’ll create a smart contract for minting NFTs.
+Next, we’ll create another one for the marketplace.
-Splitting smart-contract this way is considered best practice in the solidity community.
+Splitting the smart contracts in this way is considered a best practice in the solidity community.

 #### NFT Minter